 Skip to Content

 Because of California’s vast size and the fact that it’s a coastal state, it offers a bounteous array of animals.
-A number of different climates – from the temperate mountains in the north to California’s desert and from coastal mountains to arid chaparral – contribute to this bounty of animal creatures.
+Several different climates – from the temperate mountains in the north to California’s desert and from coastal mountains to arid chaparral – contribute to this bounty of animal creatures.

 YouTube video

-And in addition to all the animals that inhabit California’s land, there is another world beneath the waves of the Pacific Ocean.
+Beyond the rich tapestry of animals that roam California’s vast landscapes, another enchanting world thrives beneath the surface of the Pacific Ocean.

 About California